EricGartner47/FlaskGroupProject/README.md

  - Search tasks by keyword

 ## Application Architecture
 YMtL is built with Flask backend and React frontend.
-PostgreSQL is also used as a database.
+Postgres is also used as a database.

 ## Frontend Technologies Used
 YMtL uses React to generate the HTML elements, and then we use CSS to handling the styling of those elements.

 ## Backend Technologies Used
 We used a Flask server to handle the backend communication.
-We used PostgreSQL because it is easy for us to use and manipulate with sequelize.
-Again, we used sequelize because of the ease of use as well as our familiarity with the language.
+We used PostgreSQL for our database and manipulated the aforementioned with SQLAlchemy.

 ## Key Features
 ### User Authorization